 - Clamp it down.
-Router benches use a bench top or table for support.
+Portable router tables and benches use a bench top or table for support.
 Before using a router bench, clamp it securely to the table or workbench to prevent it from sliding.

 - Use featherboards to apply down pressure.
 Most people will use the fence as a backstop on which to apply pressure to the board, but featherboards are just as important.
 These tools attach to the fence and apply down pressure to the board while it moves through the router bit.
 This prevents the board from coming up off the table under the pressure of the spinning router bit.